Béla Király: Time in the United States

 Király dedicated his second book, Ferenc Deák (Boston: Twayne Publishers, 1975), to Kann, and also contributed to a Festschrift for Kann: Intellectual and Social Developments in the Habsburg Empire from Maria Theresa to World War I: Essays Dedicated to Robert A. Kann, ed.
 Stanley B. Winters and Joseph Held (Boulder: East European quarterly; distributed by Columbia University Press, 1975).

 From 1964 he taught Military History at Brooklyn College, and became chairman of the history department.
+At Brooklyn College, he was the senior thesis advisor of his student Fran Fraschilla, who went on to become a college basketball coach.
 He retired as Professor Emeritus in 1982.

 During Király's tenure he served as director of the Society In Change Program on East Central Europe, supervised Brooklyn College Press (the College's Publishing House), and was an adviser to the Brooklyn College Military History Club.
 The Brooklyn College Bela K. Kiraly Award, awarded to undergraduate students for outstanding work in modern history, bears his name.

 Return to Hungary

 After the collapse of the Soviet Bloc, he was an invited guest at Imre Nagy's funeral and re-interment, June 1989.
 He moved back to Hungary later that year, and was elected to the Hungarian National Assembly, representing his birthplace Kaposvár.
 He served from May-November 1990 as an independent deputy, then joined the Alliance of Free Democrats (SZDSZ) parliamentary group, later assuming the role of a government adviser.
 In 2004, he was made an associate member of the Hungarian Academy of Sciences.

 Király died in his sleep in Budapest on 4 July 2009, aged 97.